-Basic Standing Orders Treat based on findings: If breathing is inadequate, assist ventilations with high flow, 100% concentration oxygen (e.g. bag-valve-mask, flow-restricted oxygen-powerd ventilation device etc.).
-Two-rescue bag-valve-mask ventilation has been found to be more effective if there is an adequate number of rescuers.
-Consider the use o cricoid pressure (Sellick maneuver) to prevent/decrease gastrid distention.
-Monitor for abdominal distention and the development of pneumothoras.
-If breathing remains difficult for the patient, and he/she has an obvious chest injury, refer to appropriate protocol for management of chest trauma.
-If breathing is adequate, administer high flow, 100% concentration oxygen using a non-rebreather mask or blow-by as tolerated.
-Assess circulation and perfusion: Check for the presence of a pulse.
-If the patient is in cardiac arrest, consider withdrawing resuscitation.
-Check for othe presence.
-Inspect for obvious bleeding.
-Check blood pressure.
-Observe skin color and temperature, and Observe skin color and temperature, and/or wound packing.
-If the patient is hypotensive, place the patient in a supine position.
-Assess mental status.
-If spinal trauma is suspected, place a rigid cervical collar and immobilize the patient as appropriate.
-Expose the patient as necessary to perform further assessments.
-Car should be taken to maintain the patient's body temperature.
-Initiate transport to a higher level medical facility.
-Rescures should begin transport no more than 10 minutes after their arrival on the scene unless extenuating circumstance exist.
-Perform focused history and detailed physical examination en route to the hospital if patient sta
+- Treat based on findings: - If breathing is inadequate, assist ventilations with high flow, 100% concentration oxygen (e.g. bag-valve-mask, flow-restricted oxygen-powered ventilation device etc.).
+Two-rescuer bag-valve-mask ventilation has been found to be more effective, if there is an adequate number of rescuers.
+Monitor for abdominal distention and the development of pneumothorax. - If breathing remains difficult for the patient, and he/she has an obvious chest injury, refer to appropriate protocol for management of chest trauma. - If breathing is adequate, administer high flow, 100% concentration oxygen using a non-rebreather mask or blowby as tolerated.

+- Assess circulation and perfusion: - Check for the presence of a pulse.
+If the patient is in cardiac arrest, consider withdrawing resuscitation. - Check rate and quality of pulse. - Inspect for obvious bleeding. - Check blood pressure. - Observe skin color and temperature, and - Observe capillary refill time in children. - Control hemorrhage with direct pressure or a pressure dressing.
+This may include pelvic binding, tourniquet use, and/or wound packing. - If the patient is hypotensive, place the patient in a supine position. - Assess mental status. - If spinal trauma is suspected, place a rigid cervical collar and immobilize the patient as appropriate. - Expose the patient as necessary to perform further assessments.
+Care should be taken to maintain the patient's body temperature. - Initiate transport to a higher level medical facility.
+Rescuers should begin transport no more than 10 minutes after their arrival on the scene unless extenuating circumstances exist. - Splint suspected fractures of long bones en route, as possible. - Perform focused history and detailed physical examination en route to the hospital if patient status and management of resources permit. - Reassess patient frequently throughout transport. - Contact medical direction for additional instructions and/or notify receiving facility.